roman-milk/roman-milk.github.io/serendipity-16.md

  Cupid watched in voyeuristic awe at the reaction his flowers had brought.
 His feelings towards her only increased as he felt feelings inside he had not felt in decades.

  "Well whoever it is the man has taste.
 These are the nicest flowers I have ever seen," Cassidy said, trying to build up her good friend's spirits.
-Report_Story #2